iLCSoft/LCCalibration/doc/HowToRunCalibration.md

   --endStep 6
 ```

-As you did for the previous calibration you can merge your calibration constants using the *replace-marlin-parameters.py*.
+As you did for the previous calibration you can merge your calibration constants using the *replace-marlin-parameters.py* or *generate-marlin-constants.py* scripts.

 Your now ready to run a fully calibrated reconstruction !